JohnRobinInston/personalwebsite/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
+description: Thank you for visiting my website!
+If you would like to talk to me about potential positions, projects or for any other reason, please feel to do so here.

-description: This template has a **contact-us** form built right in.
+is template has a **contact-us** form built right in.
 All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
 draft: false